FazleArefin/fedora-dev-machine-setup/README.md

 ## What gets installed and configured?

-I am a DevSecOps Engineer, and my daily job includes working with AWS, Docker, Ansible, Terraform, etc. If you're in a similar profession, the installed system will suit your needs.
-It is also easy to extend using Ansible roles.

 Summary of packages that get installed and configured based on roles:

 - **role: harden_system**